The /plannotator-review command opens an interactive code review UI for your local changes or a GitHub pull request.

 ↓

-git diff captures unstaged changes
+git diff captures changes

 ↓